Juan-Moctezuma/Amazon-Flex_Data_Project/README.md

 to load the customers’ orders.
 Routes / delivery locations associated with each block are randomly assigned to contractors once these individuals arrive to the loading zone.
 The Amazon Flex Data Project is based on data that is manually compiled by an Amazon Delivery
 Contractor.
-After a series of observations and patterns, the author decided to compile information related to gasoline expenses, mileage, delivery performance, shift duration, total package number per block, etc. This project covers the following fields: business analytics, data engineering, and data science.
+After a series of observations and patterns, the author decided to compile information related to gasoline expenses, mileage, delivery performance, shift duration, total package number per block, etc. The 'Raw Data' serves as a building block for this project, which covers the following fields: business analytics, data engineering, and data science.

 ### Quick (MAIN) Links
 1. Presentation (PDF - PREFERRED: PLEASE CLICK): https://github.com/Juan-Moctezuma/Amazon-Flex_Data_Project/blob/main/Amazon-Flex_Data_Project.pdf